micropython/micropython/docs/library/uos.rst

    After calling this function all terminal output is repeated on this stream, and any input that is available on the stream is passed on to the terminal input.

-   The *index* parameter should be a non-negative integer and specifies which duplication slot is set.
+   The *index* parameter should be a non-negative integer to specify which duplication slot is set, or ``None`` to use first free slot.
    A given port may implement more than one slot (slot 0 will always be available) and in that case terminal input and output is duplicated on all the slots that are set.

    If ``None`` is passed as the *stream_object* then duplication is cancelled on the slot given by *index*.